 Sue Scheff’s digital abuse started in 2003, when no one was talking about cyberbullying or online shaming.
 When she revealed this happened to her in 2006, it opened the door for many others that were struggling with this same nightmare – the emotional difficulties as well as other issues that come with online abuse.

 Today it is a topic we hear about almost on a daily basis.
-It is label cyberbullying, online bullying, online shaming, digital cruelty as well as online harassment and cyber-stalking.
+It’s labeled as cyberbullying, online bullying, online shaming, digital cruelty as well as online harassment and cyber-stalking.
 We usually hear about it in the context of youth.

-73% of adults have witnessed online abuse while 40% have been victims of it.
+66% of adults have witnessed online abuse while 41% have been victims of it.
 This is not only high, this is extremely disturbing.
-Why?
+To compound this, just over two-thirds (67%) of young people 18-29 years old have been a target of online harassment.

 Because adults should know better.
 We could possibly expect this from kids, but parents and grownups should be the role models – the mentors – and people our future leaders should be looking up to.